rgb-cymk/SimulatedAnnealing-TacomaModel/README.md

 from Protein Synthesis Modelling to Bridge Collapse Simulation.

-this repo serves as a showcase, as such dependencies to run are not included.
+this repo serves as a showcase, dependencies to run are not included.